Israeli violence forces a beloved Palestinian football team to stop playing

 Lajee Celtic football club, informally known as Aida Celtic, was set up in 2016 in a joint effort between the Lajee Center in Aida and members of the Green Brigade, a left-wing fan group of Glasgow Celtic which has often expressed solidarity with Palestine.

-For Mohammad Azzeh, the director of the Lajee cultural centre, the football team has greater meaning than just sport – it has a role in peacefully resisting Israeli occupation.
+For Mohammad Azzeh, the director of the Lajee cultural centre, the football team has greater meaning than just sport – it has a role in resisting Israeli occupation.

 “More important than only a football team, the team gives a chance to build unity and relationships between Palestinians,” he told Al Jazeera.